rhammell/forest-watch/README.md

 Buttons along the map bottom enable users to select the date and product type of satellite imagery to display.

-False Color and NDVI imagery products provide land-cover visualizations which highlight vegetation, making it easier to monitor the presense of trees.
+False Color and NDVI imagery products provide land-cover visualizations which highlight vegetation, making it easier to observe the presense of trees.

 <div align="center">
   <div>